Fragtality/PilotsDeck/RM.md

 ### 2.2 - Defining Commands & Variables
 One of PilotsDeck's Core-Concepts is: everthing has/is an Address.
 So whether it is a Variable to read (e.g. L-Var/DataRef/Offset) or a Command to send (e.g. Control, Script, Calculator-Code): it is identified by the Address.
 A Command is defined by its Type and Address in the UI.
 A Variable only by the Address.<br/>
-Every Type needs a specific [Address Syntax](#221---address-syntax) to be used since some Commands/Variables require extra Parameter and some Commands can also be **sequenced**.
+Every Type needs a specific [Address Syntax](#221---address-syntax) to be used in the **Command Address** Field.
+Some Commands/Variables require extra Parameter and some Commands can also be **sequenced**.
 That means the Plugin will send multiple Commands with just one Button-Press!<br/><br/>
 The Property Inspector UI has a Syntax-Check build in for every Type except for Calculator: When the Syntax is correct, you see a little Check-Mark in the Input Field.
 Everything you enter will also checked more thourougly by the Plugin before it executes a Command (if possible/trackable).<br/>
 If a Command could not be executed by any Reason (invalid Syntax, Sim not connected) the Keypad will show an yellow Alert Sign briefly on the Display.
 On an Encoder the Touch-Display will shortly flash in red in that Case.
 (The standard StreamDeck Mechanic how Actions can show an Error/Warning)
 <br/><br/>